 Related Area Elective(s): 4.5-5 credits total

-Selective: 1.5-2 credits CHOOSE either ID 431 or CT 301 in semester 7 or 8 AND http://fitnyc.edu/techdesign
+Selective: 1.5-2 credits CHOOSE either ID 431 or CT 301 in semester seven or eight AND

-Elective: 3 credits CHOICE of any elective course(s) in Art and Design for which student has met the prerequisite(s)
+Elective: 3 credits.
+CHOICE of any elective course(s) in Art and Design for which student has met the prerequisite(s).